-According to ancient legend, all ships had to be on the Gironde Driving upstream to Bordeaux, greet the Château by lowering the sails.
-The corresponding command "baisser-voile" (to catch the sails) led to the name Beychevele and later to Beychevelle.
-The label shows a ship with lowered sails and reminds of the legend.
-The property comprises a total of 250 hectares.
-In the Bordeaux Classification in 1855 it was ranked fourth (Quatrième Cru Classé).
+According to old legend, all ships on the Gironde drive upstream to Bordeaux, greet the Château by lowering the sails.
+The relevant command "baisser-voile" (haul sail) led to the name Beychevele and later to Beychevelle.
+The label shows a ship with its sails lowered and is reminiscent of the legend.
+The property covers a total of 250 hectares.
+In the Bordeaux Classification in 1855 it received fourth place (Quatrième Cru Classé).
 The vineyards cover 90 hectares of vineyards.
-They are with the varieties Cabernet Sauvignon (62%), Merlot (31%), Cabernet Franc (5%) and Petit Verdot (2%).
-The decades-old red wine matures for 15 to 18 months in 50% new oak barrels.
+You are with the varieties Cabernet Sauvignon (62%), Merlot (31%), Cabernet Franc (5%) and Petit Verdot (2%) planted.
+The red wine that can be stored for decades matures in 15 to 18 months in 50% new barriques.
 The second wines are called "Amiral de Beychevelle" and "Les Brulières de Beychevelle" and are marketed under the AOC Haut-Médoc.